-Formed in 1973, the North Carolina Judicial Standards Commission was established to consider complaints against state district, superior, and appellate court judges and justices and, where appropriate, to make recommendations for discipline.
+Formed in 1973, the North Carolina Judicial Standards Commission was established to consider complaints against judges of the General Court of Justice, which consists of state district, superior, and appellate court judges and justices and, where appropriate, to make recommendations for discipline.
+In 2011, the General Assembly added the offices of commissioner and deputy commissioner of the North Carolina Industrial Commission to those offices under the jurisdiction of the North Carolina Judicial Standards Commission.

 The Commission is authorized to receive written complaints from citizens concerned with misconduct or disability of a judge and to investigate those complaints.
 After a complaint has been investigated and the judge has been given a due process hearing, the Commission may recommend to the Supreme Court of North Carolina that the judge be disciplined.